-Planning journeys / informing users / supporting customers Representing information, navigation of the network, design, and operational project s.
-Ticketing and fares Targeting simplicity in the customer offer around fares and ticketing that represent the best value for money.
-Reach and resilience of infrastructure Delivering vital upgrades to maintain the integrity of the network and connections that bring people closer to opportunities.
-Safety, especially of women and girls, and other improvements in service quality Targeting transport operations and the way people interact with the network including the safety of it.
-Connections between different transport types Delivering focused approaches around connecting transport options together in a seamless way.
-Table 4: Intervention packages
+Representing information, navigation of the network, design, and operational projects.
+Targeting simplicity in the customer offer around fares and ticketing that represent the best value for money.
+Delivering vital upgrades to maintain the integrity of the network and connections that bring people closer to opportunities.
+Targeting transport operations and the way people interact with the network including the safety of it.
+Delivering focused approaches around connecting transport options together in a seamless way.